 Cellist Melody Giron was born and raised in Boston, Massachusetts.
 She began her musical studies at age four at the New England Conservatory of Music Preparatory School where she studied cello and voice.
 Melody gave her debut solo performance at the age of ten at the Commander’s Mansion in in Watertown, MA.
 She has since performed in concert halls in China, Europe, South America, Central America and the United States with orchestras, chamber groups, and as a soloist.
 Performances include venues such as Carnegie Hall (New York), Symphony Hall (Boston, MA), Jordan hall (Boston, MA) Snape Maltings Concert Hall (Aldeburgh, England), Radio City Music Hall (New York), and Madison Square Garden (New York) among others.
 Melody currently resides in New York City where she is actively engaged in a variety of solo and ensemble work as well as teaching.

-Melody currently stars in the GMC Acadia 2017 car commercial, airing nationally.
-Last Spring, Melody was chosen by playwright, Edward Albee, to act the role of "The Musician" in the Off-Broadway production of The Sandbox directed by Lila Neugebauer at Signature Theatre Company in NYC.
-In 2016, Melody performed for crowds of over 35,000 people with Stevie Wonder, in his Songs in the Key of Life Tour which included venues such as New Jersey's Prudential Center and New York City’s Madison Square Garden.
-Andra Day and Ed Sheeran were among Stevie's guest performers on tour.
+In 2016-2017 Melody starred in the GMC Acadia car commercial, airing nationally on television.
+In the Spring of 2016, Melody was chosen by playwright, Edward Albee, to act the role of "The Musician" in the Off-Broadway production of The Sandbox directed by Lila Neugebauer at Signature Theatre Company in NYC.
 Melody also appeared on TV as a member of the string ensemble for NBC’s America’s Got Talent season 10 and can be seen performing on Amazon's TV series, Mozart In The Jungle Season 2 and filmed Season 4 this past summer.
+Melody is currently playing cello for Bard SummerScape's revival production of Leonard Bernstein's Peter Pan directed by Chris Alden.

 Melody's summer festival engagements include, The Britten-Pears Young Artiste Programme in Aldebrugh, England.
 She performed for the widely proclaimed production of Benjamin Britten’s opera, Peter Grimes in 2013 and returned in 2016 to perform for the "Tchaikovsky Project" under the baton of Semyon Bychkov.
 In 2013, Melody played principal cello in the Penderecki Academy Orchestra of Westfalen, Germany as well as the Luslawice Academy Orchestra of Poland under the direction of Krzysztof Penderecki.
 In 2012, Giron attended the International Holland Music Sessions, culminating a solo recital at Ruinkerk in Bergen, Netherlands.
 Melody was also a member of the Aims in Graz Orchestra, in Austria, where she was assistant principal cellist to Mimi Mcshane of the Dallas Symphony Orchestra in 2011 .
 Later that same summer, Giron was invited to perform Saint-Saens’ The Swan with the orchestra of the Sienna Summer Music Festival in Italy.